ChucKSecT/twitch-stream-autorecorder/README.md

 - [Streamlink (Windows Installer)](https://github.com/streamlink/windows-builds/releases)

 ## Setting Up
-Edit file with your desired path location and the channel name you want to record
+Edit file with your desired path location and the twitch channel URL you want to record

 Example:
 ```bash